PerfectThymeTech/terraform-azurerm-data-landing-zone/README.md

 - An Azure subscription.
 If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).
 - (1) [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) and [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or (2) [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner) access to the subscription to be able to create resources and role assignments.
+- `CREATE_CATALOG` and `CREATE_EXTERNAL_LOCATION` [privileges on the Databricks Unity Catalog](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-privileges/) if you want to configure the Databricks Unity catalog and connect it to your Data Landing Zone.
 - A [GitHub self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) or an [Azure DevOps self-hosted agent](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/linux-agent?view=azure-devops) to be able to access the data-plane of services.

 ## Usage